• Skip to primary navigation

 Last month I visited the beautiful country of Israel, where I learned all about the Israeli people and I immersed myself in the culture.

-That said, one of the best parts about traveling to Israel was the food.
+One of the best parts about traveling to Israel was the food.
 There were so many wonderful dishes in Israel that are rarely found in the U.S. It was a feast indeed!

-The country’s culinary ranks are obsessed with using fresh ingredients, rendering so many of the foods there naturally gluten free and good for you.
+The country’s culinary ranks are obsessed with using fresh ingredients, rendering so many of the foods there naturally gluten-free and good for you.

 When traveling through Israel, I was able to enjoy gluten-free falafel at a shuk in Jerusalem.
-True story!
 I also enjoyed a variety of warm Israeli dishes such as shakshuka, homemade hummus, and baba ganoush.
-But one of my favorite meals was this warm, tomato-y Israeli eggplant salad.
-I knew I would have to recreate this when I returned to the U.S.

 Inspired by Tori’s blog and recipe, and the flavors I immersed myself in when touring Israel, I set forth to make a warm roasted eggplant salad of my own.